catalyst-cloud/catalystcloud-docs/source/tutorials/containers/deploying-a-hpc-slurm-cluster.rst

   ssh-keygen -t rsa -b 4096 -f ~/elasticluster/id_rsa

-Source your openrc file, as explained on :ref:`command-line-interface`.
+Source your OpenRC file, as explained on :ref:`command-line-interface`.

 Allow ElastiCluster to connect to instances over SSH (if the nova command fails, then try the openstack command):